-From 2008-2018, he served as the Director of the Counterterrorism Terrorism Finance and Designations Office, Bureau of Counterterrorism, U.S. Department of State.
+From 2008-2018, he served as the Director of the Counterterrorism Finance and Designations Office, Bureau of Counterterrorism, U.S. Department of State.
 In his former role, Jason was responsible for directing efforts to designate countries, organizations, and individuals as terrorists, also known as State Sponsors of Terrorism, Foreign Terrorist Organizations, and Specially Designated Global Terrorists.
-Jason previously held positions in the Department of State’s Political-Military Affairs, International Narcotics and Law Enforcement Affairs, Intelligence and Research Bureaus, and at U.S. Embassy Kabul.
+From 2004-2008, Jason previously held positions in the Department of State’s Political-Military Affairs, International Narcotics and Law Enforcement Affairs, Intelligence and Research Bureaus, and at U.S. Embassy Kabul.

 Prior to working at the Department of State, Jason served as a domestic intelligence analyst at the Congressional Research Service.
 In addition, he was the national security adviser to a United States Congressional Representative.
-Jason is an adjunct professor at Johns Hopkins University and the University of Maryland.
-He is also the President of Riptide Threat Mitigation Group, Inc., a geopolitical risk consultancy.
+He also has worked at the U.S. Department of Commerce’s Technology Administration.

 CONFERENCES & EVENTS

 World Affairs Council of the Monterey Bay Area